 Gas-fired dryers have several amber status lights on the front panel used to monitor the dryer doors and heating system.
 Some of these lights are operated by the machine controller and some are operated by the fire control unit (Fireye® or Landis+Gyr).
 When an error condition causes a light to either illuminate or extinguish, an error message is displayed.
-For lights operated by the
+For lights operated by the fire control unit, the error message will say "CHECK ERROR LIGHTS."

-Figure 9.
-Gas Dryer Status Lights
+Figure 8: Gas Dryer Status Lights